solidfire/solidfire-cli/README.md

 Description:

 The TestConnectSvip API method is used to test the storage connection to the cluster.
-The test pings the SVIP using ICMP packets and when successful connects as an iSCSI initiator.Note: This method is available only through the per-node API endpoint 5.0 or later.
+The test pings the SVIP using ICMP packets and when successful connects as an iSCSI initiator.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: